jritchie02/voxel-engine/README.md

 ## Voxel Landscape Renderer

-## YouTube/Dropbox/Drive Link: Edit this line -- Put your link to your video(Preferably on YouTube) here (see deliverables).

 Welcome to my Voxel renderer.
 Here is a single voxel.
 A simple 6 sided cube composed of traingles.
 A single voxel stores its type and knows if it is active or disabled.
 ![SingleCube](https://github.com/Summer23Graphics/finalproject-jared-ritchie/assets/91036922/53cbe63c-cb30-4ec5-8daf-065b34fde0e0)